dongchen-xie/vue-ep-toolkit/docs/en-US/components/index.md

 ## About Documentation

-This project has organized, trimmed, and translated the official Element Plus documentation into Chinese for easier reference and use.
+This project references the official Element Plus documentation for easier reference and use.

 ## Features

-- 🎨 **Element Plus Integration** - All Element Plus components and icons included
+- 🎨 **Element Plus Integration** - All Element Plus components included
 - 📦 **Ready to Use** - No need to install Element Plus separately
 - 🔧 **Enhanced Components** - Additional custom components built on top of Element Plus
 - 📝 **Type Support** - Full TypeScript type definitions